Are you in our school Zone?

 Below is our current school zone.

 Pre-school children may be enrolled shortly before their fifth birthday and we need to see a birth certificate or other official documents showing the name and date of birth.
 A copy of their immunisation certificate is also required.
 Copies of the documents are required to be kept for school records.
 Pre-school visits are a really important part of transitioning children into school and we welcome parents arranging these.
 Just see Yvonne in the office.
-Greg the principal, is also more than happy to meet informally with any new parents.

 Please click on the following link to recieve our latest school donation information